Niolon/cifvis/README.md

 # CifVis - Crystal Structure Visualisation

 A JavaScript library and web components for visualizing crystal structures from CIF files, powered by Three.js.
 Atoms, bonds and hydrogen bonds are displayed as entered in the cif.
-A preview of the widgets is available [here](https://niolon.github.io/cifvis/widget.html), an interactive viewer that allows you to load your own structure from CIF is available [here](https://niolon.github.io/cifvis/).
+If you want an interactive explanation how to quickly get a structure on your website, [click here](https://niolon.github.io/cifvis/widget.html), an interactive viewer that allows you to load your own structure from CIF is available [here](https://niolon.github.io/cifvis/).
 Everything from CIF parsing, to structure construction, to display, is done locally on your browser using JavaScript, there is no server component.

 ## Features